Emergent dynamics in excitable flow systems: Possible sources of non-linearities in biological systems

 Different vessels present in the mammalian brain vasculature display a broad and complex response to changes in pressure or flow conditions.
 This response can be active, when the vessel modifies its muscle tone, or passive, controlled only by the fluid-mechanical interaction between the blood and the vessel.
 A detailed account of all effects lays outside the scope of this work.
 However here we present a short review for the interested reader.

 \textit{Active nature of vessels}.
 Since the seminal work of Bayliss in 1902 \cite{bayliss1902local}, it is known that vessels can present a myogenic response, as they constrict in response to an increment of internal pressure.
 Flow has also been experimentally found to cause dilation and contraction of vessels \cite{bevan1991pressure}.
 This response depends on different factors, such as the internal pressure \cite{thorin_trescases1998high} and the ability of endothelial cells to sense blood flow \cite{yamamoto2006impaired}.
+Experimental work \cite{thorin_trescases1998high,ngai1995modulation} is consistent with a non-monotonic $\Gamma(\Delta P)$ function.
+The dilation of the vessel in response to sheer stress is non-monotonic for low an intermediate myogenic tone.
+As sheer stress increases, the vessel dilates until it reaches a maximum radius and then reduces the radius for larger sheer stress.
+That causes a non-monotonic relation between flow and pressure difference.
 In addition, some experimental work has shown an oscillatory myogenic response to a constant internal pressure~\cite{osol988spontaneous}.
 We do not consider this effect in our model although it could be included as edges presenting a time-dependent $\Gamma(\Delta P)$.